-The Charlotte Street School (732 Charlotte Street) is designated as a Protected Provincial Historic Site for its architectural qualities linked to late-19th century urban elementary schools in Canada, and for its association with noted architects H.H.
+The Charlotte Street School, situated at 732 Charlotte Street in Fredericton, is recognized as a Protected Provincial Historic Site due to its significant architectural features typical of late-19th-century urban primary schools in Canada, and its association with eminent architects H.H.
 Mott and J.C.
 Dumaresq.

-The last class at the Charlotte Street Elementary School was the 1974/75 term.
-Then students were bussed to the Priestman Street School.
+The final academic session at Charlotte Street Elementary School took place during the 1974/75 school year.
+Subsequently, students were transported to Priestman Street School.

 In 2005, the school underwent restoration and renovation, emerging as the Charlotte Street Arts Centre, a versatile cultural space open for public use.

 This post has already been read 3053 times!